pytest-dev/pytest-qt/docs/index.rst

         with qtbot.waitSignal(app.worker.finished, timeout=10000) as blocker:
             blocker.connect(app.worker.failed)  # Can add other signals to blocker app.worker.start()
-            # Test will wait here until either signal is emitted, or 10 seconds has elapsed
+            # Test will block at this point until signal is emitted or

-        assert blocker.signal_triggered  # Assuming the work took less than 10 seconds assert_application_results(app)
+            # 10 seconds has elapsed

+        assert blocker.signal_triggered, "process timed-out"
+        assert_application_results(app)